 A scathing story in The Wall Street Journal recounted how female employees were subjected to sexual harassment and “inappropriate conduct” in the workplace.
 Under Armour covered expenses for employee entertainment at strip club, and the piece describes an annual outing at Plank’s home where young female employees were invited based on their attractiveness.

 To its credit, the company responded quickly in the wake of the Journal story.
 Plank’s statement referred to “systemic inequality in the global workplace” and pledged to “accelerate the ongoing meaningful cultural transformation that is already under way at Under Armour.”
 Although the statement doesn’t actually accept responsibility for misbehavior, it does promise to do better.

-Root out the bad actors.
-This is an obvious first step, though it can be easier said than done when the harassers are top performers, or if they have a close relationship to the CEO.
+This is an obvious first step, though it can be easier said than done when the harassers are considered top performers, or if they have a close relationship to the CEO.
 One of Under Armour’s earliest employees was Scott Plank, Kevin Plank’s brother, who rose to EVP for Business Development but retired quietly in 2012 amid allegations of sexual misconduct.
 Many other positions were held by friends of the founder, and, not surprisingly, it had a corrosive effect on the culture.

 Workplace studies show that harassment is more common where men outnumber women and where the supervisor ranks are mostly male.
 Research by the American Psychological Association (APA) showed that sexual harassment at work is more likely to be reported at organizations with women in senior leadership (by 56% vs 39%).
 Under Armour’s only C-level female was the HR chief, and she recently left the company to accept another position.
 Over the past year the company also lost its female SVPs for global retail and global brand management.
 If those aren’t flashing red lights, I don’t know what is.